steppedreckoner/TowerDefense/ReadMe.txt

 -(PARTIAL) Level up of towers.
 --Costs "tower exp"
 --(DONE) Costs money.
---Clicking on/hovering over a tower displays range and other info.
+--(PARTIAL) Clicking on/hovering over a tower displays range and other info.
+---Hovering over upgrade button shows new stats.
 --Exp bar for towers.

 -Add impact effect for nukes